Workday/emotion-workshop/README.md

 - Emotion!
 - why CSS in JS is ready for mainstream development
 - how to convert traditional stylesheets to CSS in JS
+- general concepts for CSS in JS that apply to _any_ alternative, like [Styled Components](https://www.styled-components.com/).
 - more CSS than you already know (probably)

 ### Along the way, you will pickup...